Los Angelenos Love To Complain About Traffic But Traffic Is So Bad Because They Absolutely Suck At Driving

-There’s also no excuse for not using a turn signal.
+Now I have mention turn signals because there’s no excuse for not using them.
 Ever.
 If you are too lazy to lift your arm and activate a lever that’s right there on the steering column before you, you should crawl into a hole and bury yourself.

-All over the country this great tool for communicating with your fellow drivers that you are switching lanes or turning soon and therefore your sudden decelerating won’t be a surprise.
+All over the country this great tool is used for giving your fellow drivers a heads up that you are planning to switch lanes or turn soon and therefore your sudden decelerating won’t be a surprise.
 Surprising other drivers is never a good thing.
-Usually, the only heads up you’ll get that the car in front of you is turning is when it makes a split second stop and hairpins into the 7 Eleven causing you to slam on your brakes.

 Simply using a turn signal can save so much trouble for your fellow drivers.
-For instance, when I’ve been sitting at a stop sign waiting for you to pass so I can turn into the intersection only to have you turn into where I’m coming out of and I could’ve actually made my turn thirty seconds ago had you signaled you were turning, you’ve made a dick move.
-Another dick move is when I’m behind you in the left most lane when the light turns green—and only then do you signal that you’re turning left and now I can’t go because none of the oncoming traffic is going to let you make your turn while they have a green and I can’t go around you because there’s not a chance in hell anyone is going to let me into their lane for the same reason.
+For instance, when I’ve been sitting at a stop sign waiting for you to pass so I can turn into the intersection only to have you turn into where I’m coming out of and I could’ve actually made my turn thirty seconds ago had I known you were turning, you’ve made a dick move.
+Another dick move is when I’m behind you in the left most lane when the light turns green—and only then do you signal that you’re turning left and now I’m stuck at the light because none of the oncoming traffic is going to let you make your turn while they have a green and I can’t go around you because there’s not a chance in hell anyone is going to let me into their lane for the same reason.

 The commute from my current residence to my current place of work is 9.6 miles.
-Along that 9.6 mile trip I have to go through 49 stop lights and that’s after refining my route to miss as many lights as possible.
+Along that 9.6 mile trip I have to go through 49 stop lights and that’s after refining my route to avoid as many lights as possible.
 That’s a little over 5 per mile.
-Say the average red light stop lasts about a minute (mainly because you won’t get through on the first go around and I’ll get into that), if I manage to only get stopped at half the lights on my journey, that’s twenty plus minutes added to my commute.
+Say the average red light stop lasts about a minute (mainly because you won’t get through on the first go around and I’ll get into that), if I manage to only get stopped at half the lights on my journey, that’s about twenty-five minutes added to my commute.
 I’m guessing you could eliminate a third of the city’s stop lights and be perfectly fine.
 Every little piddily-dink neighborhood side street doesn’t need it’s own light.
-It’s not efficient at all.

 That being said, you know what might make the traffic light problem less a problem?
 Actually going when the light turns green.
 Because that’s what a green light means.
 It means “go”.
 Not wait a few seconds and go.
 Not “go when you feel like it” or “go as soon as you’re done with that text message” or when you’re finished arranging the items on the passenger seat.
 And once you’ve gone, get up to the damn speed limit as quickly as is reasonably possible.
 An LA green light sets off a competition to see who can accelerate the slowest and still be in motion.
 It’s as if everyone chose one of the fat Mario Kart drivers.
 People seriously sit at green lights like the light turning green was an event they just weren’t prepared to encounter.

 I’ve heard the excuse that no one goes right away because people run red lights in Los Angeles all the time.
 Yet I’ve only seen this happen a handful of times while living here, no more than any other city.
-Even if someone did run the light, if you’re paying attention while the light is still red, and you’re supposed be doing just that because you are in fact supposed to be paying attention at all times while operating a motor vehicle, you can watch the oncoming traffic and anticipate when someone is going to run the light.
+Even if someone did run the light, it shouldn’t be a problem because you’re supposed to be paying attention at all times while driving a motor vehicle, which includes sitting at red lights.
+In doing so, you can watch the oncoming traffic and anticipate when someone is going to run the light.
 If so, wait.
 If not, go.

-And then get moving because that’s how traffic keeps moving.
-I’ve never thought twice about this.
-Where I come from, we always just assumed it was the polite thing to do because there are people behind us waiting to go.
-It’s common sense.
-The person behind you can’t go until you go.
+And then get up to to the speed limit because the person behind you can’t go until you go.
 And the person behind them can’t go until they go and so on.
 I understand there may be a red light up ahead for you but for the people behind you, there is a green light and they can’t go through it because of your rampant solipsistic assholery.

-The way I drive is considered aggressive out here.
-It’s simply called driving back east, so I think it’s more apt to say LA drivering is passive, which means that you kind of let the driving take care of itself.
+The fact that the way I drive is considered aggressive out here when it’s simply called driving everywhere else is pretty telling.
+So how about we just say LA driving is passive, which means that you kind of let the driving take care of itself.
 There is a minimum of thought and effort put into the actual process because your attention is elsewhere.
-Making calls, responding to emails or texts, putting on your make up, surfing the web, watching TV, etc. is not only fucking stupid and dangerous but if you were actively involved in driving, you’d be seeing the very simple ways your commute could be quicker and more efficient.
+Making calls, responding to emails or texts, putting on your make up, surfing the web, watching TV, etc. while driving is not only fucking stupid and dangerous but if you were actively involved in driving, you’d be seeing the very simple ways your commute could be quicker and more efficient.
 If you don’t want to step up your driving game, that’s fine.
 It’s a free country.
 But don’t complain about traffic because you’re the reason there’s traffic.